Julie Portugal 21 Comments

 Praia das Maçãs

-One Day in Sintra: 3 Different Ways
+Sintra Day Trip from Lisbon: 3 Different Ways

 Below, I’m going to lay out three different one day Sintra day trip options.